 Is it freezing outside?
 If it is, then your furnace could be burning up on the inside.
 Overheating causes your furnace to short cycle.
 But what causes overheating?
 Most of the time, restricted airflow is the culprit.
 A clogged filter or blockage in your ducts can stop air from freely flowing out of the system.

 The Furnace Has Passed Its Prime

 How old is your heating system?
 As it gets older, you’ll notice that short cycling will occur more frequently.
 As your furnace reaches the end of its lifespan, its efficiency will decrease.
 If you see that it’s short cycling, it indicates that it is time to buy a new model.

 A Malfunctioning Thermostat

 Your furnace’s thermostat tells it when to cycle.
 If it malfunctions or even breaks, your furnace won’t know when to stop heating your indoor air.
 Your thermostat’s location also plays a significant role.
 You can keep your furnace from cycling too often by ensuring that the thermostat isn’t placed too close to a heat source or in direct sunlight.

 How long does your furnace cycle?
 Is it only for a few seconds at a time?
 A dirty flame sensor may be causing this occurrence.
 You can clean the sensor to help regulate the cycles and prevent harmful gas leaks in your home.

 A short cycling furnace is something you need to address immediately to avoid spending big in the future.
 Contact the pros for expert help.

-Are you looking for a heating specialists near your Plano, TX, home?
-Call us today at GO Heating Air & Plumbing to assist you in your heating predicament.
+Are you looking for a heating specialist near your Plano, TX, home?
+Call us today at GO Heating, Air & Plumbing to assist you in your heating predicament.